Writing Blog Posts

 In WordPress, add keywords that apply to your article.
 Look through existing posts for common tags.
 If you’re not sure if a word should be a tag, it probably shouldn’t.

 Include images in your blog posts when it makes sense.
 If you’re explaining how to use MailChimp, include screenshots to illustrate your point.
-When posting to WordPress, remove image links, or link the image to the relevant URL.
 Make sure to use alt text.